Tyger-Git/Data-Farmer/README.md

 - Sliding animation on upgrades
 - More Save State Work
-- Re-organize more code into modules
+- Issues with Loading/Saving Still